allmonday/resolver-vs-graphql/README-en.md

     return [sprint1, sprint2] * 10
 ```

-Of course, if you want to mimic the GraphQL style, it's also easy:
+Of course, if you want to mimic GraphQL's style, it's also easy:

 ```python
 class Query(BaseModel):